 The seasons of my life have grown me into who I am today.

 As Fall approaches, I am reminded of how different the transition from one season to the next can be.
-Sometimes the transition is seamless, but sometimes a different season may bring destructive storms from the shifting weather patterns, as we have sadly seen in Florida and Houston these past few weeks.
+Sometimes the transition is seamless, but sometimes a different season may bring destructive storms from the shifting weather patterns, as we have recently and sadly seen in North Carolina these past few weeks.
 There is a familiarity with the seasons of the natural world and an awareness of what we might expect as we transition from one season to the next, but the seasons of life are not always as predictable and can change in a moment without any notice.
 How do we prepare ourselves for the inevitable change of seasons in life, whether we are expecting them or we are not?

 First and foremost, PRAY!
 Pray for the grace to be prepared for the change of seasons in your life.
 Pray for the grace to embrace whatever season of life you enter into or you may be possibly thrust into.
 God is already in the future, He knows the road ahead of you.
 Ask Him to be your travel guide.